FREQUENTLY ASKED QUESTIONS

 Our curriculum was developed in partnership with University of Cincinnati and the Goering Center.
 Our classes are taught by industry leaders and partner institutions.

-The cost of the 6 week class is $2,195.
-But Chase Bank has agreed to grant full scholarships to the first 30 students who apply.
+The cost of the 8 week class is normally $2,000.
+But through the help of our sponsors they have agreed to grant full scholarships to the first 30 students who apply.
 The class will be free for you to attend if you apply and are accepted into the program.

 All of our classes are virtual.